Raghib al-Nashashibi

-Raghib al-Nashashibi (راغب النشاشيبي, Ragheb al-Nashashibī) (1881–1951), CBE (hon), was a wealthy landowner and public figure during the Ottoman Empire, the British Mandate and the Jordanian administration.
-He was a member of the Nashashibi clan, one of the most influential families in Palestine, and mayor of Jerusalem from 1920 to 1934.
+Raghib al-Nashashibi (راغب النشاشيبي, Ragheb al-Nashashibī) (1881–1951), CBE (hon), was a Palestinian public figure and wealthy landowner during the Ottoman Empire, the British Mandate and the Jordanian administration.
+A member of the Nashashibi clan, he was one of the most influential families in Palestine and served as mayor of Jerusalem from 1920 to 1935.

 Background

 Nashashibi graduated from Istanbul University and became Jerusalem's District Engineer.
 The Nashashibis were one of the oldest and most influential Jerusalem families, and historical rivals of the Husayni family.

 Political career

+Nasashibi was elected to the General Assembly of the Ottoman Empire in 1914, serving until the end of Ottoman Rule in Palestine in 1918.

+Nashashibi succeeded Musa Kazim al-Husayni as mayor of Jerusalem in 1920, and was elected to the post in the 1927 Municipal elections.
+Haym Salomon and Jacob Faradj were elected as vice-mayors.
+He sought re-election as Mayor and to the City Council in 1934, but lost his seat in the city council to Hussein Khalidi.
+He subsequently appealed the results to the Jerusalem District Court.
+Which ruled in Khalidi's favor in January 1935.
+Nashashibi was subsequently succeeded as Mayor by Khalidi later that month.